kietatr/cellular-automata-table/README.md

 # Cellular Automata Table
 Why do you have to look at one when you can look at many cellular automata at once?
+(My intro to writing trippy gifs.)

 ![1-cellular-automata](https://media.giphy.com/media/ulmOL9zobDwS4LooQI/giphy.gif)
 ![2-cellular-automata](https://media.giphy.com/media/fHx3dSiy069Drlm6kH/giphy.gif)